asprasad/treebeard/README.md

         . setupPythonEnv.sh
         conda activate treebeard
         ```
 3. **[Functionality Tests]** Use the following steps to run functionality tests.
 Run these steps in the same shell as above.
+Running these will print a pass/fail result on the console.
+All of these tests should pass after the previous steps have been completed successfully.
+Please raise a github issue if any of these tests fail.
     1. To run python tests, execute the following commands.
         ```bash
         cd <treebeard_home>/test/python